TrustedFirmware-M/tf-m-extras/docs/partitions/external_trusted_secure_storage/external_trusted_secure_storage.rst

 The secure Flash framework module aims to generalize the application interface of secure Flash driver, and cover different vendors' security memory products.
-It can be intergated with different software platforms and OSes, and consists of four parts: secure Flash API layer, secure Flash common layer, vendor specific layer and crypto service interface.
+It can be integrated with different software platforms and OSes, and consists of four parts: secure Flash API layer, secure Flash common layer, vendor specific layer and crypto service interface.

 - Secure Flash API layer: This layer mainly manages application's access permission based on application identification and pre-provisioned information.
-The implementation of this layer varies accross software platforms and OSes.
+The implementation of this layer varies across software platforms and OSes.
 Here integrated with TF-M, this layer manages access permissions based on client id, and derives parameters passed to secure Flash common layer.

 - Secure Flash common layer: This layer abstracts secure Flash operations, and calls binding vendor